Pangaion Hills: Description

-The hills are direct across a fertile plain from the ancient city of Philippi, they are located in the ancient country of Sintice, between the Strymon and the Xiropotamos rivers and are covered in the oriental plane and chestnut trees.
+The hills are directly across a fertile plain from the ancient city of Philippi known for the Battle of Philippi a Roman-era civil war, which took place in 42 BC.
+They are located in the ancient country of Sintice, between the Strymon and the Xiropotamos rivers and are covered in the oriental plane and chestnut trees.
 Towns found in the Pangaion hills include Nikisiani and Palaiochori which are agricultural in nature and grow mainly grain and tobacco.
 The town of Palaiochori boasts the ruins of an ancient castle on a peak overlooking the town.
 Gold and silver were mined in the ancient times.
 The Athenian tyrant Pisistratus was exiled in the middle of the mountain.
 It was the rich gold and silver available in the region that made the Athenians send out a colony in 465 to an area known as the Nine Roads (Ennéa Hodoí).
 The colonists were massacred by nearby Thracians and the colony was abandoned, though the Athenians would return to the area with their colony at Amphipolis.

 Pangaion is very often referred to by ancient Greek and Latin sources.
 It was famous for silver and gold mines, as well as for shipyard wood and the oracle of Dionysus.

 The municipality of Pangaio is named after this mountain range and the seat of the municipality is Eleftheroupoli.